-Impassable roads constitute a valid reason for canceling classes at South Hills School of Business & Technology.
+Impassable roads constitute a valid reason for canceling classes at SHSBT.
 When classes are canceled because of snow, they must be made up by the school.
 Note: Snow days are allowed for in the calendar (extra days).

-The school may issue a statement for a one-hour, two-hour or threehour delay in starting.
+The school may issue a statement for a one-hour, two-hour or three-hour delay in starting.
 Please refer to the Class Schedule section for those schedules.